 Hi everyone.
 My name's Ellie.
 I'm a video strategist at StoryMe and I want to talk to you about combing video as an inbound tool, so let's start with inbound.

 Using video marketing to tell stories

 So they knew exactly what I already knew, what information was important to me, building trust at the end.
-And they got my business, so kind of what I want to do in the talk today is I'm using the HubSpot Sales Funnel here and bit different than the Karen used earlier, so, but variety, but I want to kind of explain how you guys can in the process get the right video to the right person at the right time on the right channel.
+And they got my business, so kind of what I want to do in the talk today is I'm using the HubSpot Sales Funnel here and bit different than the Karen used earlier.
+I want to explain how you guys can in the process get the right video to the right person, at the right time, on the right channel.

 Building brand awareness using video marketing

-So in terms of the Funnel, I'll probably actually start above where HubSpot are here on this Funnel in terms of brand awareness.
+So in terms of the Funnel, I'll probably actually start above where HubSpot are, here on this Funnel in terms of brand awareness.
 That's the first thing.
 Just slightly above.
-Well I think visits fell a bit too warm for me.
+Well, I think visits fell a bit too warm for me.
 So let's start with strangers.
 Let's start with brand awareness and to key questions:

-So on Facebook, the average Video watch time is about twelve seconds, but only takes a user one point eight seconds to decide if they're going to watch a video and you can lengthen that time and by having a really good thumbnail)".
+"On Facebook, the average Video watch time is about 20 seconds, but only takes a user 1.8 seconds to decide if they're going to watch a video (you can lengthen that time by having a really good thumbnail)".

 It gets you excited and makes you want to watch and you should do that with your Business Brand as well.
-Give them something that's engaging and also using emotional Content or if you can Comedy, but sometimes isn't always work to try and get people engaged in that first few seconds.
+Give them something that's engaging and also using emotional Content.
+Or if you can comedy, but sometimes isn't always work to try and get people engaged in that first few seconds.
 And that's what's going to be most important.
-So what that means is don't stick a big fat Logo at the beginning of the video because it's going to be a huge turn off.
+So what that means is don't stick a big fat logo at the beginning of the video because it's going to be a huge turn off.